Abhigoyal1475/Abhigoyal1475/README.md

 - 🔭 I’m currently working on Deep Learning, NLP, and Computer Vision projects
 - 🌱 I’m currently evolving personally and Professionally
-- 👯 I’m looking to collaborate on anyhting and everything involving Data science
+- 👯 I’m looking to collaborate on anything and everything involving Data science
 - 🤔 I’m looking for help with understanding Life
 - 💬 Ask me about anything
 - 📫 How to reach me: Abhishek101goyal@gmail.com